 It’s official!
-According to our recent survey of global financial institutions, 75% admit that current processes and technology are hindering their efforts to manage regulatory change effectively.
+According to our recent survey of global financial institutions, 75% of respondents admit that current processes and technology are hindering their efforts to manage regulatory change effectively.

 Albeit a fact we already knew, in our hearts and minds, when seen in black and white this statistic is ugly – especially given the ongoing, relentless onslaught of 200 regulatory changes every day.
 Most financial institutions are still relying on people-centric, Excel-oriented processes, and/or aging, inadequate technology systems that lack the quality or scope to do the job right, and have become unsustainable.

-In our survey, 33% say their processes are too manual; 25% say they are too time consuming.
+In our survey, 33% said their processes are too manual; 25% said they are too time consuming.
 Either way, this adds up to wasted expenditure and too much time spent on routine compliance tasks versus analyzing and implementing regulatory change (for example, updating policies and controls, and ensuring distribution and execution across the enterprise).